-Credit card errors are more common than you’d think and luckily, they’re pretty easy to deal with.
-If you discover your credit card was charged the wrong amount, don’t panic.
-Solving it is pretty simple, as long as you don’t delay.
+Credit card errors are more common than you might think.
+If you discover that your credit card was charged the wrong amount, don’t panic.
+Solving can be pretty simple—as long as you don’t delay.

-If you’ve concluded that you were actually charged the wrong amount, start by contacting the business where the error occurred.
-You may be surprised to find out how many merchants are willing to work with you to correct the incorrectly charged amount.
-That’s because if you go straight to the credit card issuer, the merchant may have to deal with a chargeback—a process that costs fees and can damage their standing with their bank.
-Most merchants would rather refund you directly rather than go through the chargeback process.
+Start by contacting the business where the error occurred.
+Many merchants are willing to work with you to correct the error to avoid dealing with a chargeback—a process that costs fees and can damage their standing with their bank.

-Let the merchant know the error—provide a copy of your receipt if you have it—and see if they can fix the error.
-Working with the merchant may give you a faster result since they have all the transaction information—which the credit card issuer will have to request anyway if you end up disputing through them.
+Let the merchant know the error—provide a copy of your receipt if you have it—and ask if they can fix it.
+Working with the merchant may give you a faster result since they should have all of the transaction information—which the credit card issuer will have to request anyway if you end up disputing the charge through them.

 If the merchant agrees that you were charged the wrong amount, they’ll be able to refund the amount back to your card, give you a store credit, or give you back cash.
-Or, if the charge is actually correct, the merchant can explain why.
+If the charge is correct, the merchant should be able to explain why.

 Federal law also dictates that you send your dispute in writing, but most credit card issuers will investigate and respond to your dispute if you make it by phone or online.
-Call the number on the back of your credit card, log in to your online account, or send a dispute letter to your credit card issuer (make sure to use the address for correspondence).
+Call the number on the back of your credit card, log in to your online account, or send a dispute letter to your credit card issuer.
 Sending copies of any receipts or documentation supporting your claim will help you resolve the issue quickly.

 Calling your credit card issuer to make your dispute is more convenient, but sending a letter (via certified mail) will help protect your rights if you need to take legal action against the credit card issuer.
 For example, you can take legal action if the credit card issuer doesn't respond in time or tries to bill you before returning the results of the investigation.

-The credit card issuer will contact the merchant for any information they have pertaining to the transaction, a signed receipt, for example.
-Then, the card issuer will decide whether the charge is correct and either reverse the transaction or let you know why the charge is correct.
+The credit card issuer will contact the merchant for any information they have pertaining to the transaction, such as a signed receipt.
+Then, they will decide whether the charge is correct and either reverse the transaction or let you know why the charge is correct.
 If the charge is indeed correct, you’ll have to pay it.